-- Taught economics at Harvard, Cornell, Stanford and Yale Universities, and at the New School for Social Research and the University of Manchester
+* Taught economics at Harvard, Cornell, Stanford and Yale Universities, among other places

 Marxist author Paul Marlor Sweezy co-founded and edited (with Leo Huberman) the Marxian “independent socialist” magazine Monthly Review.
 Sweezy and Huberman were “two old-line, pro-Soviet Marxists,” writes historian Ronald Radosh, noting that they called themselves “independent socialists” only because they “had minor differences with the tactics and organizational demands of the official American Communist Party.”
 The economist John Kenneth Galbraith once called Sweezy “the most noted American Marxist scholar” of the second half of the twentieth century.

 Born in April 10, 1910 in the Bronx, New York, Paul Sweezy was the son of Everett B. Sweezy, Vice President of the First National Bank of New York.
 Paul was educated at the elite New England boarding school Philips Exeter Academy and then at Harvard University, where he was editor of the campus newspaper, The Harvard Crimson.